moonbitlang/moonbit-docs/next/toolchain/moon/package.md

 The output of the linking process depends on the backend.
 When this field is set to `true`:

-- For the `wasm` and `wasm-gc` backends, a standalone WebAssembly module will be generated.
+- For the Wasm and `wasm-gc` backends, a standalone WebAssembly module will be generated.
 - For the `js` backend, a standalone JavaScript file will be generated.

 ## import